Ragstone (horse): Assessment

 There was no International Classification of European three-year-olds in 1973: the official handicappers of Britain, Ireland and France compiled separate rankings for horses which competed in those countries.
 In the British Free Handicap, the French-trained filly Dahlia and the Irish-trained colt Thatch were joint-top-rated on 140 pounds, with Ragstone twenty-one pounds behind on 119.
 The independent Timeform organisation gave Ragstone a rating 109, twenty-seven pounds inferior to their top-rated three-year-old Thatch.
 In their annual Racehorses of 1973 Timeform wrote that Ragstone would "win good staying races in 1974 if he maintains his progress".

 In the British handicap for 1974 he was ranked sixth among the older horses, level with Buoy and behind Dahlia, Admetus and the sprinters Blue Cashmere, New Model and Singing Bede.
 Timeform named him their best stayer of the year with a rating of 128, eight pounds behind their Horse of the Year Allez France.
 In Racehorses of 1973 Timeform described him as the best Gold Cup winner since Levmoss.

 In their book A Century of Champions, based on a modified version of the Timeform system, John Randall and Tony Morris rated Ragstone as an "average" winner of the Gold Cup.

 Pedigree

-Ragstone was inbred 4 x 4 to Hyperion, meaning that this stallion appears twice in the fourth generation of his pedigree.
+Ragstone is inbred 4D x 4D to the stallion Hyperion, meaning that he appears fourth generation twice on the dam side of his pedigree.